chain/txvm/specifications/txvm.md

 _x_ **int** → _n_

 1. Pops a string `x` from the contract stack.
-2. Decodes it as a [LEB128](https://en.wikipedia.org/wiki/LEB128)-encoded unsigned 64-bit integer `u`.
+2. Decodes the prefix as a [LEB128](https://en.wikipedia.org/wiki/LEB128)-encoded unsigned 64-bit integer `u`, ignoring any trailing bytes.
 3. Interprets the 64 bits of `u` as a signed two's complement 64-bit integer `n`.
 4. Pushes `n` to the contract stack.

 Fails execution when `x` is not a valid LEB128 encoding of an integer.

+Note: due to lack of clarity in the original specification and an accidental implementation, [transaction version 3](#versioning) allows integers to contain arbitrary trailing data after the valid LEB128 encoding.
+However, encoding integers with such trailing data is discouraged and may be forbidden in the future versions of TxVM.

 #### add